cdapio/cdap/cdap-docs/developers-manual/source/index.rst

 - |metadata|_ A CDAP capability that automatically captures *metadata* and lets you see **how data is flowing** into and out of datasets, streams, and stream views.
+  :ref:`Audit logging <audit-logging>` provides a chronological ledger containing evidence of operations or changes on CDAP entities.

 .. |pipelines| replace:: **Pipelines:**